-Through the competition, PDE will ensure that there is at least one eligible provider offering corrections education services in the state.
+Through the competition described above, PDE's Division of Adult Education will ensure that there is at least one eligible provider offering corrections education services in the state.
 Entities funded to provide corrections education will provide at least one of the allowable activities listed in section 225 and will be required to ensure that priority of service is given to those individuals who are likely to leave the correctional institution within five years of participation in the program.
-PDE will work with representatives from the PA Department of Corrections and other education stakeholders to identify best practices to support the requirements of Section 225 of Title II and use the information to inform development of the related section of the grant application.
+PDE will work with representatives from the PA Department of Corrections and other education stakeholders to identify best practices to support the requirements of Section 225 of Title II and use the information to inform development of the grant application.
+As appropriate, PDE will include individuals with knowledge of corrections education on application review teams.